Jarichi/Mysteries-of-Rankhra/World Notes/Deities/Concepts/concept of reflection.md

 - when close to the concept you are compelled to reflect on your deeds
 - it also helps you find answers you were (or didnt know you were) looking for
 - this concept stores the memories of all living creatures

+The concepts of reflection is a lake near thr mountains with a